 I haven’t been doing this for years and I’m by no means an expert, but here things that are making it a little bit easier for me!

-1. Don’t worry if you’re not constantly productive
+1. Don’t worry if you’re not always productive

 When I first started working from home in March I was worried because I knew I wasn’t being as productive as I would be in the office.
 It’s important to remember that it’s going to take a while to get into a routine and figure out what works for you.